βοΈGoogle Play Product Setup

 INFO

 It can take up to 36 hours for your Play Credentials to work properly with Google Play Developer API.
-Yoy may see Invalid Play Store credentials
+Yoy may see Invalid Play Store credentials error message.

 Your Google Play Developer Account needs to be linked to Google Cloud Project.